jek-bao-choo/splunk-otel-example/apm-java/extension-starter/README.md

+Create an empty project using IntelliJ.

-Create a simple java program (folder `./simple-java`) that even after instrumenting splunk-otel-java agent, it should not show any traces in Splunk Observability UI.
+Create a simple java module called `my-simple-java` (folder structure would be `./my-simple-java`) that even after instrumenting splunk-otel-java agent, it should not show any traces in Splunk Observability UI.

 Add the following dependency in `pom.xml` file
 ```xml